akilmarshall/Big-Island-Puzzle/README.md

 Todo:

-- Create the district\_data module which needs to correctly position district.svg spatially and linearly\_extrude the model such that it is able to be used in a difference operation to divide v4.stl into a number of pieces
+- ~~Create the district module which needs to correctly position district.svg spatially and linearly\_extrude the model such that it is able to be used in a difference operation to divide v4.stl into a number of pieces ~~

 Next steps:

-- Use the district\_data module in a difference operation with the final fully embellished v4.stl
+- ~~Use the district module in a difference operation with the final fully embellished v4.stl~~

 ## Volcano Land Data